Khnumhotep II: Biography and family

 He was a member of a powerful family of nomarchs and officials which was likely founded by his grandfather Khnumhotep I and housed in Men'at Khufu.
 Khnumhotep II held many titles such as hereditary prince and count, foremost of actions, royal sealer, sole friend, member of the elite, overlord of Nekheb, and also overseer of the Eastern Desert, a position which he held from Year 19 of Amenemhat II until at least Year 6 of Senusret II i.e. the date which appears in Khnumhotep's tomb.
 Like most nomarchs of the time he also held some priestly charges.

+Khnumhotep's biography is recorded on the inner doorway of his rock-cut tomb in the eastern cliffs above Beni Hasan, and he visited both Byblos and Punt.

 His predecessor as nomarch was probably his relative Netjernakht, and Khnumhotep honored him by building his tomb.
 His mother was Baqet while his father was an official named Neheri.
 Khnumhotep had two wives, the main of them was Khety, herself a daughter of the unnamed nomarch of the neighbouring 17th nome with Hardai as capital.
 Like her husband, Khety held a remarkable number of titles such as daughter of a governor, king's acquaintance, foremost of actions, lady of the house, and was also a priestess of Hathor and Pakhet.
 Khnumhotep's secondary wife was Tjat who held few, modest titles such as sealer, lady of the house and one who knows her lord; she is the only known female sealer at the court of a local governor.
 Those peculiarities and the fact that both consorts appears several times in Khnumhotep's tomb suggests that the one between him and Khety was likely a politically arranged marriage while Tjat could have been his true love who was appointed sealer by him in order to have her closer.

 From his two consorts, Khnumhotep II had several children: